zzdroide/sshpasslog/Readme.md

 And test with:

-ssh -p2222 -v -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=`yes/no/ask` -o PubkeyAuthentication=`yes/no` nouser1@localhost
+ssh -p2222 -v -o IdentitiesOnly=yes -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=`yes/no/ask` -o PubkeyAuthentication=`yes/no` nouser1@localhost

 designed for ipv4 only